Higher Kac-Moody algebras and moduli spaces of G-bundles: Action on derived moduli spaces

 \begin{proof} (a) By construction the group $\wt G(\wh x^\circ)_\phi$ is the pointed loop group of the point $d$ in $[\Det^\phi]$.
 Moreover, the trivialization $\tau^\circ$ and Proposition \ref{prop:Det-and-det} give a homotopy cartesian square

 Furthermore, the inclusion $\{d\} \to [\Det^\phi]$ factors as

 In particular, Proposition \ref{prop:actionofloops} defines the announced action of $\wt G(\wh x^\circ)_\phi$ on $[\det^\phi]$.
 The above diagram being compatible with the various projections, we see that the action is indeed compatible with the one from Proposition \ref{prop-groupaction}.
-2mm (b) It follows from (a) and the Kodaira--Spencer morphism. \end{proof}
+2mm (b) It follows from (a), from Corollary \ref {cor:localRR} identifying the extension and from the Kodaira-Spencer morphism. \end{proof}